JonCat1/Jon-Catanzano---Sample/README.md

 ## 4. Return Code Convention

-The API services send a variety of status and error codes which are listed in each of the related OAS files, although they can be categorized more generally as follows:
+The API services send a variety of status and error return codes which are listed in each of the related OAS files, although they can be categorized more generally using the following convention:

 * 2XX: Success response
 * 4XX: Client errors.
 For example, request validation errors